Justice and Home affairs cooperation:

 Energy security has become a key component of the EU’s foreign policy agenda.
 EU dependence on hydrocarbon imports (oil and gas) is currently at 80% and 50% respectively but it is EU policy to cap and reduce the consumption of hydrocarbons in favour of alternative and renewable sources of energy, and to use energy more efficiently (20-20-20 policy).
 The development of renewable energy is thus a central element of EU energy policy.
 The EU has over the years intensified its cooperation with the USA in the areas of energy security, energy regulatory policy and energy technologies research.

-At their Summit of June 2005, the EU and the US set ambitious goals for improved energy efficiency and a higher share of alternative energy, with a view to enhancing energy security by reducing vulnerability to disruption of supply (Declaration [14 KB] on energy security, energy efficiency, renewables and economic development).
-The 2007 summit issued a Joint Statement on Energy Efficiency, Security and Climate Change [42 KB], which established a direct link between energy policy and the objective of combating climate change.
+At their Summit of June 2005, the EU and the US set ambitious goals for improved energy efficiency and a higher share of alternative energy, with a view to enhancing energy security by reducing vulnerability to disruption of supply (Declaration on energy security, energy efficiency, renewables and economic development).
+The 2007 summit issued a Joint Statement on Energy Efficiency, Security and Climate Change , which established a direct link between energy policy and the objective of combating climate change.

-At the Summit of November 2009 , both sides launched the EU-US Energy Council [11 KB], a mechanism at Ministerial level featuring three permanent working groups in the areas of Global Energy Security and Markets, Energy Policies and Deployment, and Energy Technologies Cooperation.
+At the Summit of November 2009 , both sides launched the EU-US Energy Council , a mechanism at Ministerial level featuring three permanent working groups in the areas of Global Energy Security and Markets, Energy Policies and Deployment, and Energy Technologies Cooperation.
 The fourth and most recent meeting took place on 5 December 2012 in Brussels (read the Joint Press Statement ).

-At the 2006 EU-USsummit Vienna, the EU and the USA established an EU-US High Level Dialogue on Climate Change, Clean Energy and Sustainable Development.
-It built on existing bilateral and multilateral initiatives and the G-8 Gleneagles Plan of Action for Climate Change, Clean Energy and Sustainable Development .
-The 2007 Summit underlined our mutual interest in tackling climate change [42 KB] and promoting actions aimed at reducing pollution and greenhouse gas emissions while supporting economic growth.
+At the 2006 EU-USsummit in Vienna, the EU and the USA established an EU-US High Level Dialogue on Climate Change, Clean Energy and Sustainable Development.
+It built on existing bilateraland multilateral initiatives and the G-8 Gleneagles Plan of Action for Climate Change, Clean Energy and Sustainable Development .
+The 2007 Summit underlined our mutual interest in tackling climate change and promoting actions aimed at reducing pollution and greenhouse gas emissions while supporting economic growth.

-The European Research Framework Programme (FP) promotes transnational collaborative activities that are open to scientists and engineers from all parts of the world and includes fellowships to allow European researchers to work abroad and non-European researchers to come work in Europe.
-Under the cooperation programme of FP7, for the period 2007-2013, there are around 250 instances of US participation (DG Research and Innovation).
-These actions further strengthen EU-US scientific links.
-As of 2014, there will be a new financing instrument called Horizon 2020, implementing the “Innovation Union”, securing Europe’s global competitiveness with simpler rules than the current FP7.
+The European Research Framework Programme (FP) promoted transnational collaborative activities that were open to scientists and engineers from all parts of the world and included fellowships to allow European researchers to work abroad and non-European researchers to come work in Europe.
+Under the cooperation programme of FP7, for the period 2007-2013, there were around 250 instances of US participation (DG Research and Innovation).
+These actions further strengthened EU-US scientific links.
+As of 2014, there is a new financing instrument called Horizon 2020, implementing the “Innovation Union”, securing Europe’s global competitiveness with simpler rules than the current FP7.

 At the 2009 Summit, the EU and the US established the EU-US Energy Council Working Group on Technology, Research, Development and Demonstration (RD&D) [26 KB].
 This Working Group aims at accelerating the research, development and demonstration of new clean energy supply technologies and new energy efficiency technologies, leveraging the very substantial RD&D budgets and laboratory expertise on both sides.

 Educational activities are vital not only for strengthening the links between young people in Europe and in the USA but also for enhancing our economic relationship.
-The EU–US Higher Education and Training Agreement which was launched in 1995 at the same time the New Transatlantic Agenda was agreed upon, has proved to be an excellent cooperation tool and was renewed in 2006 for an 8 year period.
+The EU–US Higher Education and Training Agreement launched in 1995 at the same time the New Transatlantic Agenda has proved to be an excellent cooperation tool and was renewed in 2001 and in 2006 for an 8 year period.
 The aim of the agreement was to encourage innovative cooperation projects between EU and US educational institutions, in particular through joint study programmes which provided a framework for mobility for students wishing to spend part of their studies on the other side of the Atlantic or joint transatlantic degrees.
 The agreement expired at the end of 2013.